 The editors at Financial Internet Quarterly only accept manuscripts in English.
 Preferred article length is between 30,000 and 35,000 characters (including footnotes and spaces).
-Articles should be prepared using the format supplied (download sample manuscript).
+Articles should be prepared using the format supplied (sample paper).
 We also require that citations and bibliographies are done according to the standards defined by the American Psychological Association (download citation style).
 Articles submitted without adhering to these rules will be returned for correction.
 With regard to the nature of the blind review process, manuscripts should be submitted in one version: with all identifying data removed.

 The abstract should include: an indication of the topic of the article; the research questions discussed in the article; methods and tools used to answer the research questions; results of the analyses; conclusions as to the obtained results and for whom they are or may be important.